Climate communication: Changing rhetoric

 A significant part of the research and public advocacy conversations about climate change have focused on the effectiveness of different terms used to describe "global warming".
+More recently, the focus has shifted to rhetoric describing all aspects and effects of climate change, including human-non-human relationships.

 History of global warming

+Advocating change in the way non-humans are referred to

+In her book Braiding Sweetgrass, author and botanist Robin Wall Kimmerer has suggested that the way in which animals and plants are referred to in language, specifically the English language, impact how they are perceived and therefore treated by persons who speak that language.
+Her ideas have gained attention and inspired other considerations of how language involving non-human species/groups affects views of and actions taken that involve them.
+The ways animals, plants, rivers, mountains, etc. are expressed in legislation can, in the view of University of Waterloo Professor, Jennifer Clary-Lemon, be damaging to perceptions as they seem to carry a persuasive tone, in favor of seeing these pieces of nature as less than; not recognizing their importance.

+Analysis of current conversations on rhetorical changes in climate communication

+There is not enough contribution to the field of climate change rhetoric to adequately implement rhetorical changes, despite the presumed effectiveness.
+Professor of Writing and Rhetoric, Eileen E. Schell of Syracuse University has described a lack of attention to conversations concerning changing rhetoric used to discuss climate change and other environmental problems.
+Experts believe research needs to be done in this area and then it could be applied to climate communication and could be effective in creating better messaging that spurs greater engagement and action.

 Health

 Climate change exacerbates a number of existing public health issues, such as mosquito-borne disease, and introduces new public health concerns related to changing climate, such as increase in health concerns after natural disasters or increases in heat illnesses.
 Thus the field of health communication has long acknowledged the importance of treating climate change as a public health issue, requiring broad population behavior changes that allow societal climate change adaptation.
 A December 2008 article in the American Journal of Preventive Medicine recommended using two broad sets of tools to effect this change: communication and social marketing.
 A 2018 study, found that even with moderates and conservatives who were skeptical of the importance of climate change, exposure to information about the health impacts of climate change creates greater concern about the issues.
 Climate change is also expected to impact mental health significantly.
 With the increase in emotional responses to climate change, there is a growing need for greater resilience and tolerance to emotional experiences.
 Research has indicated that these emotional experiences can be adaptive when they are supported and processed appropriately.
 This support requires the facilitation of emotional processing and reflective functioning.
 When this occurs, individuals increase in tolerance to emotion and resilience, and are then able to support others through crisis.